moznion/Test-JsonAPI-Autodoc/README.md

     `$note` will be note of markdown documents.

-    When this method is not called in `describe`, documents is not generated.
+    When this method is not called at inside of `describe`, documents is not generated.

 - set\_documents\_path